Debit cards vs Credit cards

-The number one reason you have this piece of plastic in your wallet is so you can have convenient access to money, right?
+The main reason you'd keep this piece of plastic in your wallet is the convenient access it gives you to money, right?

-You don’t want to wind up paying a bunch of extra fees on top of what you spend at the grocery store, so the fees and charges that come with using plastic are important to know about.
+You don’t want to wind up paying a bunch of extra fees on top of what you spend at the grocery store, so it's important to know about the different fees and charges that come with using plastic.

-Credit card: Credit cards can pack a real punch in the fees department if you’re not careful.
+- Credit cards can pack a real punch in the fees department if you’re not careful.
 The main extra charges to consider include annual fees, cash advance fees and the interest rate you’ll pay on your spend.
-You’ll also pay surcharges at some business, which are usually a bit higher than on debit cards - between 1-3%, depending on what card you have.

 Everyone loves a freebie, so why not pick up extra perks when you hit the shops?

-Debit card: Some debit cards do offer the option to earn rewards on your spend - points schemes, cashback on tap and go purchases and exclusive retail offers - but many don’t, and if you're in it for the freebies, a debit card isn’t likely to satisfy you.
+- Some debit cards do offer the option to earn rewards on your spend - points schemes, cashback on tap and go purchases and exclusive retail offers - but many don’t, so if you're in it for the freebies, a debit card isn’t likely to satisfy you.

 Chance of debt